 They continued to live at 319 Commonwealth during the 1932-1933 winter season, but moved to Brookline thereafter.

-By 1946, 319 Commonwealth was the home of Harvey E. Genereux, a porter at Symphony Hall, and his wife, Priscilla E. (Charbonneaux) Genereux.
-They previously had lived at 79 Hampstead Road.
-Harvey Genereux et al were the assessed owners of 319 Commonwealth from 1946 through 1951.
+On February 15, 1945, 319 Commonwealth was acquired from William Chick by Harvey E. Genereux, a porter at Symphony Hall, and his wife, Priscilla E. (Charbonneaux) Genereux.
+They previously had lived at 76 Hampsead Road.

 The Genereuxs converted 319 Commonwealth into a multiple dwelling, either a lodging house or apartments.
 They continued to live there until about 1951, when they moved to Needham.

-In August of 1963, 319 Commonwealth was acquired by Garland Junior College.
-Garland Junior College had acquired 321 Commonwealth in May of 1963 and had converted it into a dormitory.
+On August 19, 1963, 319 Commonwealth was acquired from Blanche O’Connell, as trustee for Claire (O’Connell) McAuliffe, by Garland Junior College.
+It had acquired 321 Commonwealth in May of 1963 and had converted it into a dormitory.

 319 Commonwealth appears to have been operated for one year as a dormitory for Emerson College.
 Thereafter, Garland Junior College occupied both 319 and 321 Commonwealth as dormitories.

 By the late 1960s, Garland Junior College had assembled a portfolio of 22 properties in the western portion of the Back Bay: 315, 319, 321, 329, 337, 339, 341, 343, 349, 377, 407, 409, 411, 413–415 Commonwealth, 24 Charlesgate East (419 Commonwealth), and 447, 449, and 451 Marlborough (composed of 451-457 Marlborough).